programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

 As hypothesized at the start of this tutorial, the most dates and numbers are used in description-heavy proposals and research papers.
 More people and works of art are referenced in arguments and critiques/evaluations, both of which are predicated on engaging with and assessing other scholarship.
 Interestingly, people and locations are used the most on average in all genres, likely because these often appear in citations.
 Overall, locations are most invoked in proposals and report.
 Though this should be investigated further through close reading, it does follow that these genres would use locations most because are often grounded in real-world spaces in which events are being reported or proposed.

-Let's explore  patterns of one of these entities usage (dates) further by retrieving the words most frequently tagged as dates in various genres.
+Let's explore  patterns of one of these entities' usage (dates) further by retrieving the words most frequently tagged as dates in various genres.
 We'll do this by first creating functions to extract the words tagged as date entities in each document and adding the words to a new DataFrame column.
 ```
 # Define function to extract words tagged as "date" named entities from doc objects
 def extract_date_named_entities(doc):